MCJack123/CraftOS-PC/docs/md/cctweaked.md

 # CC: Tweaked Features
 CraftOS-PC emulates all of the features available in [CC: Tweaked](https://github.com/SquidDev/CC-Tweaked).
-CraftOS-PC v2.4.3 is verified to have feature parity with CC:T 1.92.0, and passes all tests used by CC: Tweaked.
+CraftOS-PC v2.5 is verified to have feature parity with CC:T 1.95.0, and passes all tests used by CC: Tweaked.
+As of CraftOS-PC v2.5, the CC:T ROM files are used instead of the ComputerCraft 1.8 files, further enhancing compatibility and support.
 Here are some of the features that have been ported to CraftOS-PC:

 * WebSocket support
 * `monitor.getTextScale()` method